 In the event of the regular monthly submission of meter readings, your bills already include your actual natural gas consumption.
 If you forget to submit a meter reading or if you pay for natural gas based on estimated consumption, an account reconciliation will be performed after we receive your new meter reading.
 You can do this at any time yourself.
 Otherwise, the distribution system operator that performs the meter reading at least once a year is responsible for taking meter readings.
 An account reconciliation is thus performed at least once a year, after the receipt of reading data from the distribution system operator.

 If you are classified in consumption group CDK1, you may receive quarterly bills.
 Information regarding the consumption group to which your consumption point belongs is found on your natural gas bill.
 Quarterly statements of account are drafted in regular billing periods: January–March, April–June, July–September and October–December.
 Transitioning to the quarterly receipt of bills is possible with the subsequent billing period.

 The simplest way to arrange payment via a standing order is via the Moj GEN-I portal.
 If you are not yet using the portal, we suggest you create a user account today.
-The portal offers a number of digital business advantages, such as an overview of consumption and payments, the prompt submission of metering readings, simple communication with our consultants, the monitoring of promotional offers and much more.
+The portal offers a number of digital business advantages, such as an overview of consumption and payments, the prompt submission of meter readings, simple communication with our consultants, the monitoring of promotional offers and much more.

 If you are unable to use the portal, payment via a standing order can also be arranged by sending us a completed and signed form for establishing a standing order (SEPA) via our e-mail address firstname.lastname@example.org